tongkiankiat/tp/docs/team/Jensenkuok.md

 ## Overview
 I was in charge of building the entire backend storage system from scratch.
-This includes saving and loading all questions (FITB and MCQ) reliably using a custom delimiter to prevent parsing errors, ensuring data persistence across sessions.
+This includes saving and loading all questions (FITB, MCQ and TF) reliably using a custom delimiter to prevent parsing errors, ensuring data persistence across sessions.
 I also implemented the delete feature end-to-end, including its integration with the parser and support for user feedback.